vigneshs-dev/Q-Vote/README.md

-# QVote
+# Q-Vote

-**QVote** is a quantum voting system utilizing quantum superposition and entanglement to ensure secure and private voting.
-This project simulates voting for four candidates using Qiskit, and it lays the groundwork for future enhancements like blockchain integration and a user-friendly web interface for voting.
+**Q-Vote** is a quantum voting system utilizing quantum superposition and entanglement to ensure secure and private voting.
+This project simulates voting for candidates using Qiskit, and it lays the groundwork for future enhancements like blockchain integration and a user-friendly web interface for voting.

 ## Table of Contents